kurtbixby/verbose-tidings/README.md

 A software package for running a blogging website.

+A live version of the site can be accessed at [here](https://verbose-tidings.herokuapp.com/).

 Functionality includes:
 * Signing up for a new account
 * Creating new blog posts